re-rxjs/react-rxjs.org/docs/api/utils/suspend.md

 title: suspend(observable)
 ---

-A RxJS creation operator that prepends a [`SUSPENSE`] to the source observable.
+A RxJS creation operator that prepends a [`SUSPENSE`] to the source Observable.

 ```ts
 function suspend<T>(source$: Observable<T>) => Observable<T | typeof SUSPEND>
 ```

 #### Arguments
-* `source$`: The source Observable.
+* `source$`: The source observable.

 #### Returns

-`Observable<T | typeof SUSPEND>`: An Observable that emits [`SUSPENSE`] as its first value, followed by the values from the source observable.
+`Observable<T | typeof SUSPEND>`: An Observable that emits [`SUSPENSE`] as its first value, followed by the values from the source Observable.

 ### Example